 The course includes 16 hands-on projects with step-by-step instructions.
 It is delivered in an interactive notebook-style lesson format so that students can learn new concepts, write programs, and deploy code to the micro:bit right from the lesson interface.
 There is nothing to download or install on your computer.
-In addition, students can also launch Tynker Code Editor (link if possible to sample Microbit program) and write their own programs from scratch.
+In addition, students can also launch Tynker Code Editor and write their own programs from scratch.

 The lesson plans in this course build and reinforce STEM skills, problem solving, debugging, and collaboration skills, as students bridge digital and physical learning.
 Students will apply abstract programming concepts to create tangible hands-on micro:bit-based inventions.

 Each lesson is designed for a class period of 45-60 minutes.
 All student work is automatically tracked and assessed, and you'll be able to monitor individual progress and mastery charts for your students.

 This course is recommended for advanced students who are already familiar with Python.
 Beginner students may enroll in micro:Bit 101 where they use Tynker Blocks to program micro:bit.